Civil discourse: Civil Discourse in Other Forms

-Challenges to civil discourse
+Challenges to Civil Discourse

-In order for civil discourse to take place, participants must be on equal ground.
-There are many articles explaining that this topic may not be as straightforward as giving each person the floor.
-In her introduction to Epistemic Injustice, Miranda Fricker identifies two lenses through which culture may be viewed as unjust: testimonial injustice, the prejudice of the listener which causes them to give a deflated level of credibility to the speaker's word, and hermeneutical injustice, a gap in the collective experience that puts someone at an unfair disadvantage when it comes to making sense of their social experience.
-These two forms of injustice may alter the outcome of discourse due to the unequal view of credibility of players.
-More specifically, Fricker theorizes them as a wrong done to someone specifically in their capacity as a knower.
-Fricker states, "Eradicating these injustices would ultimately take not just more virtuous hearers, but collective social political change-in matters of epistemic injustice, the ethical is political."
+In her introduction to her book Epistemic Injustice, Miranda Fricker identified two lenses through which discourse may be viewed as unjust: testimonial injustice, the prejudice of the listener which causes them to give a deflated level of credibility to the speaker's word, and hermeneutical injustice, a gap in the collective experience that puts someone at an unfair disadvantage when it comes to making sense of their social experience.
+These two forms of injustice may alter the outcome of discourse due to the speaker not being viewed as credible or not being able to engage in discourse in the first place.
+More specifically, Fricker theorized them as a wrong done to someone specifically in their capacity as a knower.
+Fricker stated, "Eradicating these injustices would ultimately take not just more virtuous hearers, but collective social political change-in matters of epistemic injustice, the ethical is political."
 An example of testimonial injustice is when a person is dismissed or not heard because of their gender, race, accent or other difference.
 An example of hermeneutical injustice is a woman who has been sexually harassed in a culture where this behavior would be dismissed.
 For instance, suppose a woman works in a work environment where a sexual harassment is perceived as a form of 'flirting', and a rejection of it would be commonly perceived as a 'lack of sense of humor'.
 In this context, when a woman is sexually harassed, she will have difficulty of finding the appropriate words to communicate the case to others because she lacks the concept of sexual harassment of the workplace.